networkedsystemsIITB/NFV_LTE_EPC/README.md

 ### Virtualized Evolved Packet Core for LTE Networks (vEPC)

 vEPC is a simple virtualized form of Long Term Evolution Evolved Packet Core (LTE EPC).
 It simulates the working of a typical EPC for handling signaling and data traffic. vEPC is developed in C++11.
 First opensource version (1.0) was released on June 10, 2016.
-A more advanced distributed LTE EPC implementation (v2.0) was released on 30th June 2017.
+A more advanced distributed LTE EPC implementation (v2.0) was released on 30th June 2017. vEPC version 3.0 is monolithic EPC over netmap and mTCP (Kernel Bypass) built using non blocking sockets and was released on May 16 2018.

 #### Synopsis